 "First we shape our cities - then they shape us" - Jan Gehl.

-Attila is also a senior consultant of the European Union's largest public-private partnership, EIT Climate-KIC, where he works on developing and benchmarking transversal competency frameworks and a certification process for the transversal competency framework on Systems Innovation, and a training for Circular Economy to support solutiens oriented change agents and whole systems transformation.
-His work experience includes several years of EU- or UN-funded research and innovation project management at international organizations, such as REC and WWF, focusing on climate change, social innovation, smart cities, and urban transition.
+Attila is also a Systems Innovation consultant of Europe's largest knowledge and innovation community, EIT Climate-KIC, where he co-developed, tested and benchmarked a certification process for the transversal competency framework on Systems Innovation, and a training for Circular Economy to support solutiens oriented change agents and whole systems transformation.
+His work experience includes several years of EU- or UN-funded project management at international organizations, such as REC and WWF, focusing on climate change, social innovation, smart cities, and urban transition.
 Attila coordinated grassroots groups, as well as several international and national networks for over 9 years on a voluntary basis – he is currently Council Member of the Hungarian Green Movement.
-He is also faculty at the Milestone Institute, a national centre of advanced education for gifted high school students, where his role is academic mentoring, teaching, as well as advising the Milestone Innovation Society as founder and Head Mentor.
+He is also social sciences faculty at the Milestone Institute, a national centre of advanced education for gifted high school students, where his role is academic mentoring, teaching, as well as advising the Milestone Innovation Society

-As a junior researcher, consultant, lecturer, and activist, Attila is committed to tackle complex sustainability challenges, to support better decision making, and to catalyse the necessary transitions to a more resilient and reflexive society.
+As a junior researcher, consultant, lecturer, and activist, Attila is committed to tackle complex sustainability challenges, to support better governance, and the necessary transitions to a more resilient and reflexive society.